fenago/ansible-course/md/Lab_4.md

 PLAY RECAP *********************************************************************
 frt01.example.com : ok=2 changed=2 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

+<span style="color:red;">Note: You will get and error because port 80 is already in use.
+We can change the port as shown the next step.</span>

+#### Change Apache Port

+We can change the default Apache port.
+Open `/etc/apache2/ports.conf` and update `80` with port `81`.
+Save and close the file.

 Notice how the handler was run at the end, as the configuration file was
 updated.
 However, if we run this playbook a second time without making